ChrstphrHll/npc_gen/students/Wulfe Fulcrux.md

   int: 18
   str: 13
   wis: 11
-track: Assault
-trait: Flattery is my preferred trick for getting what I want.
-trait1: Courteous
-trait2: Deceptive
 year: 8
+guild: Elkenval
+partyID: 92
 ---
 # Wulfe Fulcrux
 ---
 ### Description
 - 8th year Firbolg Wizard in Elkenval
-- wavy platinum hair that's parted to the side, slightly obscuring an eye, Pale Brown eyes, and Pale Brown skin
+- wavy platinum hair that's parted to the side, slightly obscuring an eye, Pale Blue eyes, and Pale Brown skin
 - Is Courteous and Deceptive, and has Personal Development as their ideal

 ### Organizations